joshpbradley/electromagnetism-mechanics-library/README.md

 # Electromagnetic Library (EML)
-Project completed in 2022 - year 4 of MSci Computer Science degree.
+Project completed in 2022, during year 4 of my MSci Computer Science degree, completed at Lancaster University.

 The EML (Electromagnetic Library) can be imported into Unity applications to simulate the deflection of charged particles in the presence of a non-linear magnetic field.
 Specifically, this library simulates the deflection of charged particles due to the Lorentz force, around magnetic dipoles.